fmrl/flutterbye/README.md

 using *virtualbox* is convenient but, of course, performs poorly compared to containers or bare-metal installation of tools.

-linux users may prefer to use the [`docker` provider](https://www.vagrantup.com/docs/docker/) instead, provided that [docker](https://www.docker.com/) is installed and functioning. alternatively, linux users can configure their system without the use of vagrant: studying the scripts in `scripts/setup` should provide sufficient documentation for this endeavor, starting with `scripts/setup/vagrant.sh`.
+linux users may prefer to use the [`docker` provider](https://www.vagrantup.com/docs/docker/) instead, provided that [docker](https://www.docker.com/) is installed and functioning. alternatively, linux users can configure their system without the use of vagrant: studying the scripts in `lib/flutterbye/setup` should provide sufficient documentation for this endeavor, starting with `lib/flutterbye/setup/vagrant.sh`.

-windows users, will have more difficulty configuring their system without using a virtual machine. the [`hyperv` provider](https://www.vagrantup.com/docs/hyperv/) is working, in theory, but i have found vagrant's hyper-v integration to be a work-in-progress. if neither hyper-v nor virtualbox are viable options, i recommend folowing the spirit of the setup scripts with windows equivalents. building the ocaml version of [f\*](http://fstar-lang.org) is not for the faint of heart, however, because ocaml support for windows is still very experimental. if you're feeling brave refer to the [f\*](http://fstar-lang.org) for guidance.
+windows users, will have more difficulty configuring their system without using a virtual machine. i have had little success in getting the [`hyperv` provider](https://www.vagrantup.com/docs/hyperv/) working. if virtualbox is not a viable option, i recommend installing the windows build of [ivy](https://microsoft.github.io/ivy/) manually.

 ### usage